-- Apply common performance measurement frameworks (including logic models, the Balanced Scorecard, and the SMART method); - Use logic models to identify and operationalize key elements of performance indicators: - Collect and analyze data performance data for program monitoring; - Use counterfactuals, performance targets, and comparative effectiveness evaluations to gauge performance; - Estimate program costs (including total costs, cost-efficiency, cost-effectiveness, and cost-benefit analysis); - Develop and apply criteria to create new performance measures or to assess and improve existing performance measures; - Anticipate potential pitfalls of performance measurement (such as cream skimming and goal displacement); and - Apply the resulting data to improve program performance though management techniques and program adjustments and restructuring.
+- Apply common performance measurement frameworks; - Use logic models to identify and operationalize key elements of performance indicators; - Collect and analyze data performance data for program monitoring; - Use counterfactuals, performance targets, and comparative effectiveness evaluations to gauge performance; - Estimate program costs (including total costs, cost-efficiency, cost-effectiveness, and cost-benefit analysis); - Develop and apply criteria to create new performance measures or to assess and improve existing performance measures; - Anticipate potential pitfalls of performance measurement (such as cream skimming and goal displacement); and - Apply the resulting data to improve program performance though management techniques and program adjustments and restructuring.

 In addition to course instruction, the class will also visit senior officials of relevant Italian government offices, international organizations, and NGOs in Rome and Florence.
-The meetings will include officials from the Bank of Italy, the European Court of Auditors, the European Commission's Directorate-General for Education and Culture, the Italian Ministry of Economy and Finance; the Italian Ministry of Education; and the Italian National Institute for the Evaluation of the Education and Training System (INVALSI).
+The meetings will include officials from the Bank of Italy; the Italian Ministry of Economy and Finance; the Italian National Agency for the Evaluation of the University and Research Systems (ANVUR); the Italian National Institute for Documentation, Innovation and Educational Research (INDIRE); the Italian National Institute for the Evaluation of the Education and Training System (INVALSI); the Italian Senate; and UNICEF.